Joint encoding: M/S stereo coding

 M/S stereo coding transforms the left and right channels into a mid channel and a side channel.
 The mid channel is the sum of the left and right channels, or $M = L+R$.
 The side channel is the difference of the left and right channels, or $S = L-R$.
 Unlike intensity stereo coding, M/S coding is a special case of transform coding, and retains the audio perfectly without introducing artifacts.
 Lossless codecs such as FLAC or Monkey's Audio use M/S stereo coding because of this characteristic.

 To reconstruct the original signal, the channels are either added $L = \frac{M + S}{2}$ or subtracted $R = \frac{M - S}{2}$.

 This form of coding is also sometimes known as matrix stereo and is used in many different forms of audio processing and recording equipment.
 It is not limited to digital systems and can even be created with passive audio transformers or analog amplifiers.
 One example of the use of M/S stereo is in FM stereo broadcasting, where $L+R$ modulates the carrier wave and $L-R$ modulates a subcarrier.
 This enables backwards compatibility with mono equipment, which will only require the mid channel.
 Another example of M/S stereo is the stereophonic microgroove record.
-Lateral motions of a stylus represent the sum of two channels and the vertical motion represents the difference between the channels.
+Lateral motions of a stylus represent the sum of two channels and the vertical motion represents the difference between the channels; two perpendicular coils mechanically decode the channels.

+M/S is also a common technique for production of stereo recordings.
+See Microphone practice § M/S technique.

+M/S encoding does not strictly require that the left and right channels use the same weight.
+In Opus CELT, M/S encoding is combined with an angle parameter, so that different weights can be used to maximize de-correlation.

 A similar form of joining multiple channels is seen in the ambisonics implementation of Opus 1.3.
 A matrix may be used to mix the spherical harmonic channels together, reducing redundancy.

+Parametric stereo

+Parametric stereo is similar to intensity stereo, except that parameters beyond the intensity difference is used.
+In the MPEG-4 (HE-AAC) version, the intensity difference and time delay difference are used, allowing all bands to be used without hurting localization.
+HE-AAC also adds "correlation" information, which replicates ambience by synthesizing some difference between channels.

+Binaural Cue Coding (BCC) is the HE-AAC PS technique extended for many input channels, all downmixing into one.
+The very same ILD, ITD, and IC parameters were used.
+MPEG Surround is similar to BCC, but allows downmixing to multiple channels, and does not seem to use ITD.